eagletrt/recruiting-sw/microcontrollers/readme.md

 ## You can start!

-- Create a new GitHub repository and upload the project files via git
-- Start working on the task, creating git commits as you make progress
+- Create a new GitHub repository and upload the project files via git, start working on the task, creating git commits as you make progress
 - When it's time to deliver, please send your recruiter a link to your github repository
-- Say often "AOOOOOO" to encourage yourself
+- **IT IS MANDATORY A CODE THAT FOLLOWS GOOD PRACTISES**
+- **THE SPECIFICATIONS MUST BE FOLLOWED PRECISELY, NO BUGS ARE ALLOWED**